samuelim01/tp/docs/UserGuide.md

 ><br>
 >- A guest can have any number of tags (including 0)
 ><br>
->- Refer to [Appendix A](#appendix-a-acceptable-values-for-parameters) for more details on the acceptable values for the paramters.
+>- Refer to [Appendix A](#appendix-a-acceptable-values-for-parameters) for more details on the acceptable values for the parameters.

 Examples:
 - `guest add n/Bob p/91234567 a/Blk 123 r/no`